IX Corps (United Kingdom): Second World War

-Disbanded in 1919 after the First World War ended, IX Corps was reformed during the Second World War in the United Kingdom in April 1941, under the command of Lieutenant-General Ridley P. Pakenham-Walsh.
+Disbanded in 1919 after the First World War, IX Corps was reformed during the Second World War in Britain in April 1941, under the command of Lieutenant-General Ridley Pakenham-Walsh.
 The 59th (Staffordshire) Infantry Division and the Durham and North Riding County Division transferred to IX Corps from X Corps on 9 April 1941, which suggests this is the date the IX Corps became effective.
 The Northumberland County Division joined IX Corps the following day.

-The 15th (Scottish) Infantry Division transferred to join the corps, now commanded by Lieutenant-General Edwin L. Morris, on 21 November 1941.
-On 30 November, both of the county divisions were disbanded, and on the following day, 1 December 1941, the corps was redesignated as IX Corps District.
+The 15th (Scottish) Infantry Division was transferred to the corps, commanded by Lieutenant-General Edwin Morris, on 21 November 1941.
+On 30 November, both of the county divisions were disbanded, and on 1 December 1941, the corps was renamed IX Corps District.
 The 15th Division left the IX Corps District on 28 September 1942, to transfer to Northumbrian District, suggesting the corps temporarily ceased to be operational on this date.

-The IX Corps, now commanded by Lieutenant-General John T. Crocker, was deployed to fight in North Africa under the command of Lieutenant-General Kenneth A. N. Anderson's British First Army.
-The IX Corps headquarters, with Brigadier Gordon H. A. MacMillan as its chief of staff, landed in and opened as the reserve for the Allied 18th Army Group on 24 March 1943.
-The 6th Armoured Division transferred to the corps from Lieutenant-General Charles W. Allfrey's V Corps on 12 March 1943.
-The corps also took command of the U.S. 34th Infantry Division and the 128th Infantry Brigade Group, part of the 46th Infantry Division, and commenced an attack on Pinchon-Fondouk on the southern flank of the First Army.
+IX Corps, now commanded by Lieutenant-General John Crocker, was sent to take part in the Tunisian Campaign in the British First Army (Lieutenant-General Kenneth Anderson).
+The IX Corps headquarters, with Brigadier Gordon MacMillan as its chief of staff, landed in and opened as the reserve for the Allied 18th Army Group on 24 March 1943.
+The 6th Armoured Division transferred to the corps from V Corps on 12 March 1943.
+The corps also took command of the US 34th Infantry Division and the 128th Infantry Brigade Group, part of the 46th Infantry Division and commenced an attack on Pinchon-Fondouk on the southern flank of the First Army.